 What is included in a PITI payment?

 PITI is a common acronym used when discussing a home loan’s monthly payments.
 This acronym is used to help people remember the different components of a monthly mortgage payment.
 The principal is the monthly mortgage payment, interest is the monthly interest payment, taxes is the property tax payment, and insurance is the home insurance payment.

 What is a monthly PITI payment?

 The monthly Principal, Interest, Taxes, and Insurance (PITI) is a term used to describe the total amount owed for a property each month.
 It includes payment for the principal mortgage loan, interest on the loan, property taxes, and homeowners insurance.

 What is PITI in an FHA loan?

-You can utilize the FHA website to search by county and learn the highest mortgage amount that’s available for FHA approval in your specific location.
+You can use the FHA website to search by county and learn the highest mortgage amount available for FHA approval in your specific location.
 For example, the maximum mortgage amount currently permitted for a single-family house in Washington, DC, is $726,525.
 By working backward, you can use this to calculate the size of your monthly PITI calculation.